doritosfordinner/doritosfordinner.github.io/_posts/2016-01-02-pool-hall-wizard.md

 A textbook appeal to emotions.

 There are two points to this post.
-The first is that there is a different between ability and credentials.
-Credentials are an indication of potential ability but don't necessarily imply that it exists.
+The first is that there is a difference between ability and credentials.
+Credentials are an indication of potential ability but don't necessarily mean that the ability exists.

-The second is that given a position of authority, such as a keynote speaker, it's easy to appeal to emotions.
-It's easy to persuade an audience.
+The second is that given a position of authority, such as a keynote speaker, it's easy to appeal to emotions and persuade an audience.

 That's why there are [imbeciles who support Bernie Sanders][1].